adaptivertc/mosat/svg/SVG_README.txt

 1) void add_js_library(const char *file_name);

 This function adds a javascript library to the list of javascript library to be inserted into the final SVG file, eliminating any duplicates so that each library is only inserted one time.
-The definition of animation objects should be handled in this manner.
+The inclusion of animation objects should be handled in this manner.

 2) void add_svg_library(const char *file_name);